skhunDC/Annual_Raise/README.txt

 - Adjusted position of the "Saved!" message so it no longer overlaps the Save button.
 - Smoothed typing in the % and $/hr inputs so values are only formatted after entry is complete.
 - Cleared the % and $/hr inputs by default so new rows start blank instead of showing 0.00.
+- Fixed drag and drop so the entire employee card is draggable and focusable, eliminating cases where dragging silently failed on some browsers.